vtsai881/vtsai881.github.io/content/_index.md

       subtitle: ''
       text: |-
         {{% callout warning %}}
-        As of April 2024, [funding for the BRAIN Initiative has been cut by 40%](https://braininitiative.nih.gov/news-events/blog/brain-director-funding-neuroscience-uncertain-budget-climate).
-This will be massively destructive to the progress of the entire field of neuroscience and the livelihood of researchers, their families, and patients.
-Research described in the following articles and much, much more would not have been possible without funding from the BRAIN Initiative.
-Please take the time to [reach](https://twitter.com/BIONIC_Lab/status/1779497706819318074) [out](https://twitter.com/doristsao/status/1783669451533242526) to your Senators and Representatives ([example template from Twitter here](https://twitter.com/BrainsExplained/status/1779582134115561603)).
+        As of [early 2025](https://x.com/NIH/status/1888004759396958263), institutional research funding has been [cut](https://theconversation.com/proposed-cuts-to-nih-funding-would-have-ripple-effects-on-research-that-could-hamper-the-us-for-decades-262419) [ dramatically](https://www.nature.com/articles/s41591-025-03994-z).
+This already is and will continue be massively destructive to the progress of science as a whole, and the livelihood of researchers, their families, and patient participants hoping to discover cures.
+Research described in the following articles and the research I have conducted in the past, as well as what I conduct now would not have been possible without research funding from the government.
+Please take the time to reach [out](https://twitter.com/doristsao/status/1783669451533242526) to your Senators and Representatives ([example template from Twitter here](https://twitter.com/BrainsExplained/status/1779582134115561603)).
         {{% /callout %}}
       # Choose how many pages you would like to display (0 = all pages)
       count: 3